pettod/cs-basics/README.md

 ![pca](https://github.com/pettod/cs-basics/assets/33998401/2d84a9ba-a9a3-4cf8-b49b-fa072aaf9273)

-## Logarithm OPS
+## Logarithm approximation and OPS

-Approximating log2() function with an integer range from 1 to 2<sup>26</sup> = 67,108,864 using [Newton-Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method) and a small, memory efficient [lookup table](https://en.wikipedia.org/wiki/Lookup_table) (LUT).
+Approximating log2 function with an integer range from 1 to 2<sup>26</sup> = 67,108,864 using [Newton-Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method) and a small, memory efficient [lookup table](https://en.wikipedia.org/wiki/Lookup_table) (LUT).

-In Newton-Raphson method you start with an initial value $x_0$ and take iterative steps towards a more accurate approximation using the following formula
+In Newton-Raphson method, you start with an initial value $x_0$ and take iterative steps towards a more accurate approximation using the following formula

 $$
 x_1 = x_0 - \frac{f(x_0)}{f'(x_0)},